 Holland Bloorview Kids Rehabilitation Hospital offers educational opportunities for co-op students 16 years of age or older that involve working directly with our clients.

 Placements are available in the mornings, afternoons or full days.
 We are not able to accommodate alternate day placements.

-Please find the application and reference forms here.
+For further information on this program, including how to apply, click here.
 A minimum 75 hour commitment is required.
 Co-op students will be interviewed and are required to complete a training session at 150 Kilgour Rd.